section-engineering-education/engineering-education/articles/running-and-managing-docker/index.md

 The last statement contains the command(`ENTRYPOINT`) used to start the application running in the container from where you've pointed the application to be.
 In this case, where you copied to.

-You can give the text file a name `DockerFile`.
+You can give the text file the name `DockerFile`.

 We can then create the image using the command format below: